-In this chapter we study a classic problem in computer science-sorting from a distributed computing perspective.
-In contrast to an orthodox singleprocessor sorting algorithm, no node has access to all data, instead the to-besorted values are distributed.
+In this chapter we study a classic problem in computer science-sorting-from a distributed computing perspective.
+In contrast to an orthodox single-processor sorting algorithm, no node has access to all data, instead the to-be-sorted values are distributed.
 Distributed sorting then boils down to:

-Definition 5.1 (Sorting).
-We choose a graph with n nodes $v_1, \ldots, v_n$ .
+Definition 7.1 (Sorting).
+We choose a graph with n nodes v_1, \ldots, v_n .
 Initially each node stores a value.
-After applying a sorting algorithm, node $v_k$ stores the $k^{th}$ smallest value.
+After applying a sorting algorithm, node v_k stores the k^{th} smallest value.

 - What if we route all values to the same central node v, let v sort the values locally, and then route them to the correct destinations?!
 According to the message passing model studied in the first few chapters this is perfectly legal.
-With a star topology sorting finishes in O(1) time! - Indeed, if we allow the All-to-All model (following in a later chapter), we can even sort n values in a single round!
+With a star topology sorting finishes in O(1) time! - Indeed, if we allow the All-to-All model of Chapter ?? we can even sort n values in a single round!
 So we need to make sure that we restrict our model appropriately:

-Definition 5.2 (Node Contention).
+Definition 7.2 (Node Contention).
 In each step of a synchronous algorithm, each node can only send and receive O(1) messages containing O(1) values, no matter how many neighbors the node has.

-• Using Definition 5.2 sorting on a star graph takes linear time.
+• Using Definition 7.2 sorting on a star graph takes linear time.